FROM DARKNESS INTO LIGHT

 Dr. Lee was then and still is the owner and head formulator for one of China's oldest and most respected manufactures of TCM remedies.
 The effectiveness of the mental acuity formulation he ultimately helped develop for me was beyond anything I could have imagined.

 Demand for mental acuity supplements is skyrocketing.
 Aging baby boomers are driving this demand.
-They desperately want to avoid the one condition they fear most, dementia.
+They desperately want to avoid the one condition they fear most, cognition decline.
 The never trust anyone over 30 generation are well into their seventies and clearly want to keep the lights on as long as possible.
-Thus a whole slew of natural products continue to appear that claim to stave off dementia and deliver vastly improved mental acuity.
+Thus a whole slew of natural products continue to appear that claim to deliver vastly improved mental acuity.

 They don't deliver.
 Many do contain so called nootropic brain hacking (I hate that meaningless term) ingredients but in reality the effects people feel mostly comes from the caffeine that all mental acuity products contain in abundance.
 More people are suffering from dementia than ever before, despite the best efforts of supplement manufactures in general and western medicine in particular.
 There had to be better solutions.
 I looked to the east.

 Dr. Lee picked me up at the Shanghai international airport.
 He said he would be holding a sign with my name on it.
 Look for a tall old man with grey hair, he wrote in his email.
 On departing customs I spotted a sign with my name on it being held by a very tall impeccably dressed man in a tan suit.
 He had partially grey hair and appeared to be in his mid sixties, but certainly not old.
 I was struck by his lively piercing brown eyes.
 He stared intensely at me as I introduced myself.
 However, rather than being off putting, his stare exuded warmth and kindness